Why La Honda?

 Why Redwood City?

-With 50 vineyards up in the hills between Woodside and Los Gatos we could have located ourselves anywhere locally.
+With over 100 small vineyards up in the hills between Woodside and Los Gatos we could have located ourselves anywhere locally.
 Instead of being another remote winery, we chose our urban location to build a beautiful stone and wood filled winery in an extremely convenient location to produce the wine and entertain guests.

 The Santa Cruz Mountains wine region derives its quality from a unique confluence of climate and geology.
 Beyond the perfectly rocky yet rich soils pushed up either side of the San Andreas fauilt, the appellation is bordered by two bodies of water – the Pacific Ocean on the west and the San Francisco Bay on the east.
 This situation creates a cool climate that moderates California’s late season heat spikes, producing intense wines with beautiful balance.